Occupational Health Program for Animal Handlers

 3. GENERAL RISK ASSESSMENT AND PREVENTATIVE MEASURES

 The program provides guidelines designed to protect Authorized Users from the hazards associated with the care and use of research animals.
 However, the primary responsibility for maintaining good health and safety lies with each individual.
-Personnel should always follow safety guidelines and exercise good judgement.
+Personnel should always follow safety guidelines and exercise good judgment.
 The following basic safety guidelines apply to all work situations, regardless of specific hazards present:

 3.1 Risk Assessment